ricardoptcosta/k8s-nginx-operator/README.md

 Bash is nice, but I hear Kubernetes is written in Go.
 Can I write an operator in Go?

+--- USE GO SDK

 ## Attempt 4

+My friend told me he used Kubebuilder to scaffold his operator.
+Shall we try?

+--- USE Kubebuilder

+## Attempt 5

+My friend's dad told us nobody ain't got time for that and he simply uses the operator-sdk.
+Could it be that great?

+--- USE OPERATOR SDK

+## Attempt 6

 I'm running these operators locally which is fine for development and tests.
 But if I want to deploy to a massive Kubernetes cluster in production, I need to containerize it.

-## Attempt 5
+## Attempt 7

 My buddies from my Spring Boot days don't feel like learning Go but are interested in taking advantage of Operator pattern in k8s.
 I ask them why and they tell me that having to manually spin up new MySql databases is driving them nuts.
 They heard operators can automate this away: not just create the databases but also initialize them.

+--- USE JAVA OPERATOR SDK

-## Attempt 6
+## Attempt 8

 I hear I can manipulate objects outside the Kubernetes cluster.
 Huh?